weikunhan/openpose_caffe_tensorflow/README.md

 redundant connections in DNN.
 The contribution of this partial project are:

 * established convertors between Caffe and Keras model convertingl;
-* create a fune-tuning python script for Kers model fune-tune.
+* create a fune-tuning python script for Keras model fune-tune.

 For more problem details, please go to
 [my personal website](https://weikunhan.github.io).